-- 21. There should be a formal and rigorous annual evaluation of the performance of the board, its committees, the chair and individual directors.
-The chair should consider having a regular externally facilitated board evaluation.
+- 21. There should be a formal and rigorous annual review of the performance of the board, its committees, the chair and individual directors.
+The chair should commission a regular externally facilitated board performance review.
 In FTSE 350 companies this should happen at least every three years.
-The external evaluator should be identified in the annual report and a statement made about any other connection it has with the company or individual directors. - 22.
-The chair should act on the results of the evaluation by recognising the strengths and addressing any weaknesses of the board.
+The external reviewer should be identified in the annual report and a statement made about any other connection it has with the company or individual directors. - 22.
+The chair should act on the results of the board performance review by recognising the strengths and addressing any weaknesses of the board.
 Each director should engage with the process and take appropriate action when development needs have been identified. - 23.
-The annual report should describe the work of the nomination committee, including: - the process used in relation to appointments, its approach to succession planning and how both support developing a diverse pipeline; - how the board evaluation has been conducted, the nature and extent of an external evaluator's contact with the board and individual directors, the outcomes and actions taken, and how it has or will influence board composition; - the policy on diversity and inclusion, its objectives and linkage to company strategy, how it has been implemented and progress on achieving the objectives; and - the gender balance of those in the senior management6 and their direct reports.
+The annual report should describe the work of the nomination committee, including: - the process used in relation to appointments, its approach to succession planning and how both support developing a diverse pipeline; - how the board performance review has been conducted, the nature and extent of an external reviewer's contact with the board and individual directors, the outcomes and actions taken, and how it has or will influence future board composition; - the policy and any initiatives on diversity and inclusion, their objectives and link to company strategy, how they have been implemented and progress on achieving the objectives; and - the gender balance of those in the senior management and their direct reports.